iPerf3 Client on iOS: connect to any iperf3 server

 Reading client-side metrics on iOS

 The client reports four metrics worth watching.
-Throughput is straightforward — bytes per second over the test interval.
+Throughput is straightforward: bytes per second over the test interval.
 Retransmits count TCP segments the server failed to acknowledge in time; non-zero values on a wired LAN suggest cable or duplex issues, while elevated retransmits on Wi-Fi point to interference or weak signal.
 The congestion window (cwnd) reflects how aggressively TCP is allowed to push data; a small cwnd means latency or loss is throttling the connection.
 Round-trip time tracks per-packet latency.
-For Wi-Fi 5 expect 100–500 Mbit/s, Wi-Fi 6/6E pushes that to 800–1500 Mbit/s on a clean band, LTE typically delivers 30–150 Mbit/s, and 5G can hit 200–1000 Mbit/s under good conditions.
+For Wi-Fi 5 expect 100 to 500 Mbit/s, Wi-Fi 6/6E pushes that to 800 to 1500 Mbit/s on a clean band, LTE typically delivers 30 to 150 Mbit/s, and 5G can hit 200 to 1000 Mbit/s under good conditions.

 Frequently asked questions